Napoleon's Russian Invasion

 Anyway, the incident struck me as hilarious.
 Well...except for the thousands of dead and wounded.

 Nevertheless, though this part of the battle would go on in this sector for another two hours at least, back in Russian headquarters in Gorki, a staff officer galloped in breathlessly from the hot action about 10:00 and reported that the French had been completely repelled from the flèches and that the famous Murat had been captured.
 Kutuzov ordered more bottles of Champagne to be popped and more pastries served, even though there was no confirmation of either claim.
-Still, it's always right for Champagne, right?
+Still, it's always right for Champagne and pastries, right?

 By about noon—though who's to say?--the Russians seemed to have had enough of trying to retake the fleches and the village of Semenovkaya and fell back to the woods in their rear.
 The French and Germans also stopped attacking, falling down exhausted in their corpse-choked prizes.